Today I want to share some of my favorite bodybuilding tools (aka Bodybuilding Gym Bag Essentials).

-While this isn’t an exclusive list and there are still things I want to purchase for the gym, these are the things I use on a daily basis while I’m busting my butt at the gym!
+While this isn’t an exclusive list, and there are still things I want to purchase for the gym, these are the things I use daily while I’m busting my butt at the gym!

-If you are serious about lifting heavy things, protecting your body, and getting the most out of every workout you should consider packing your gym bag with the products that will get you there.
+If you are serious about lifting heavy things, protecting your body, and getting the most out of every workout, you should consider packing your gym bag with the products that will get you there.

 Bodybuilding Gym Bag Essentials: What’s In My Bag?